-Mortgage applications in U.S. drop to lowest level in two years
+Mortgage applications in the U.S.

-Mortgage applications in the U.S. dropped last week to the lowest level in more than two years, reflecting a slump in refinancing as interest rates climbed.
+dropped last week to the lowest level in more than two years, reflecting a

 The Mortgage Bankers Association's index decreased 4.6 percent in the period ended Aug.
 16 from the prior week, falling to the lowest level since April 2011, the Washington-based trade group reported today.
 The refinance measure declined for the 10th consecutive week, slumping 7.7 percent.
 The purchase gauge climbed 1.2 percent after reaching an almost six-month low a week earlier.